derek-mo/CultureShock/README.md

 "# exploring-the-unknown"
 Culture Shock
-An immersive webapp which lets you expand your knowledge on the various cultures around campus.
-The creators are Aayesha, Alan, Derek, and Victoria
+An immersive webapp which lets you expand your knowledge on different cultures around the world It highlights the data about the countries language, food, music, and some fun facts The creators are Aayesha, Alan, Derek, and Victoria